pognibene/serverlessjavadoc/README.md

 ## Supported functionality
-Currently, the tool assumes that all your serverless java lambdas are built using maven.
+Currently, the tool assumes that all your serverless java lambdas are built either using maven or gradle.
-Gradle support may come in the future, and potentially support for arbitrary build systems if there's demand for it.

 ## How to document and annotate your handlers and models
 ### Documenting your models